strategineer/personal-website/content/blog/2024-11-08/index.md

 {{< /quote >}}

-- 400 line defs each megawad by one mapper
+- 400 line defs each megawad by one mapper (pcorf)
-- mostly consistent map length feels good\
+- mostly consistent map length feels good
 - economy of design, reusing the same spaces over and over again.
 A little bit of difficulty in differentiating the levels.
 There's an intentional use of different textures-sets throughout but it's not enough to really make these maps feel really different.
 - gradual expansion of arenas and combination of them as more monster closets are revealed.
 - ...
 I like this more than I would have expected.